 Program aims to improve lives of foster and orphanage youth

 SANTA CLARA COUNTY, CALIF.
 (June 3, 2013)— The County of Santa Clara/Moscow Sister County Commission (Moscow Commission) has won the Sister Cities International Innovation Award for Youth and Education, for its work to improve lives of at-risk youth and foster youth in Santa Clara County and Moscow, Russia.
-The award is for the “Building Bridges to Support Children without Parental Care” Project that created a training program to provide Moscow with tools to give support to orphanage graduates and to transition from an orphanage based system to a foster care system.
+The award is for a four-year project commencing with the 2009 Open World Child Protection delegation and culminating with the 2012 project that created a training program to provide Moscow with tools to give support to orphanage graduates and to transition from an orphanage based system to a foster care system.
 The project also provided Santa Clara County-based social services workers with cultural competency training to enhance their work with Russian children and families in the community.

 “The Innovation award acknowledges the Moscow Sister County Commission’s crucial work over the past three years that framed the foundation for the Building Bridges project,” said Supervisor Dave Cortese, County of Santa Clara Board of Supervisors, and Board Liaison to the Sister County Commissions.
 “Leveraging the commission’s existing relationships in Moscow enabled its project partners to create a cross-cultural exchange program that is a model of how communities can work together to benefit children.”